Remembering Babylon: Style and themes

 Malouf's narrative voice is at once scattered and singular, skipping between perspectives on the same events, and forcing the reader to pay close attention to each character's rendering in order to arrive at the most whole truth possible.
 The magical realism theme is cultivated in the exaggerated response of all the characters to mundane items: Gemmy surrenders to what he knows is a stick instead of a gun, because he attributes Lachlan's aiming it at him as a signal of the wariness of the other settlers.
 The men of the community are in an uproar over a stone that visiting Aboriginal people (supposedly) pass off to Gemmy for no logical reason—only because they fear whatever knowledge the Aboriginal people have garnered of the land.
 These settlers are the first whites to live on that soil, and view anything that is not white with an extreme wariness, not only of the physical land but the spiritual sense of the place.

-Key quotations

-Gemmy is first shown at the fence between the European settlement, and the Aboriginal lands, about to fall onto the white side while three European children watched.